ibm-build-lab/terraform-ibm-cloud-pak/README.md

 ## Requirements

-The development and testing of the sandbox setup code requires the following elements:
+The use these modules and example, the following is required:

 - Have an IBM Cloud account with required privileges
 - [Install IBM Cloud CLI](https://ibm.github.io/cloud-enterprise-examples/iac/setup-environment#install-ibm-cloud-cli)